 Fortunately, MacBooks tell you when to replace the batteries, but that doesn’t change the fact that your battery would likely last longer if you forgo the hard case.
 Hard cases can also affect more than just the battery; they also make screens heavier, causing the hinges to loosen over time.
-Not only will you have to frequently reposition the screen (unless you don’t mind neck pain from a non-ergonomic position), but a loose hinge could potentially damage the monitor.
+Not only will you have to reposition the screen frequently (unless you don’t mind neck pain from a non-ergonomic position), but a loose hinge could also damage the monitor.

 Buy a pouch instead